Jon Hunt

 Jonathan Michael Hunt (born June 1953), is a British billionaire property entrepreneur.
-He is best known as the founder of UK estate agency Foxtons, and is more recently known as the founder of Pavilion, the business members club chain.
+He is best known as the founder of UK estate agency Foxtons, and is more recently known as the founder of Pavilion, a business members club chain.
 He has developed Wilderness Reserve, an area of restored natural lakes, parkland and woods situated in Suffolk's Yox Valley.

 Early life and career

 Hunt was born in June 1953 in Colchester, UK into an army family.
 Hunt was awarded a scholarship to Millfield boarding school.
 He left after 'O' Levels to join the army, passing basic training for the Royal Artillery, where his father had been a colonel.

 After leaving the army, and following a short spell washing cars in Ottawa, Canada, Hunt returned to the UK in 1972 and spent the next eight years working as an estate agent in Woking and Guildford, Surrey.

 In 2021, the Sunday Times Rich List estimated his net worth at £1.345 billion.